Cognyte Software (NASDAQ:CGNT) Releases Q3 2022 Earnings Guidance

-Several hedge funds and other institutional investors have recently added to or reduced their stakes in CGNT.
-Royal Bank of Canada purchased a new position in shares of Cognyte Software during the 2nd quarter worth about $84,000.
-Wells Fargo & Company MN bought a new stake in Cognyte Software in the second quarter worth about $513,000.
-Finally, Morgan Stanley bought a new stake in Cognyte Software in the second quarter worth about $2,400,000.
-87.78% of the stock is currently owned by hedge funds and other institutional investors.
+A number of large investors have recently bought and sold shares of the stock.
+Morgan Stanley acquired a new position in Cognyte Software in the second quarter worth about $2,400,000.
+Wells Fargo & Company MN bought a new stake in Cognyte Software during the second quarter worth about $513,000.
+Finally, Royal Bank of Canada bought a new stake in Cognyte Software during the second quarter worth about $84,000.
+87.78% of the stock is owned by hedge funds and other institutional investors.

 Cognyte Software Ltd. provides security analytics software to governments and enterprises worldwide.
 The company's open software fuses, analyzes, and visualizes disparate data sets for security organizations.
 It offers investigative analytics, operational intelligence analytics, and threat intelligence analytics solutions.